Kisara-k/yt-note/database/SETUP.md

 - Perfect for persistent applications
 - No need to manage connection strings or pooling
 - Works with both IPv4 and IPv6

+## Troubleshooting

+### "YOUTUBE_API_KEY not found"

+Make sure you have created a `.env` file with your YouTube API key.

+### "Table does not exist"

+Run `python create_table.py` to create the required tables.

+### "Connection refused"

+Check your Supabase credentials in the `.env` file.

+### "Quota exceeded"

+You've hit YouTube API's daily quota limit.
+Wait until the next day or request a quota increase.